MicrosoftDocs/visualstudio-docs/docs/modeling/run-time-text-generation-with-t4-text-templates.md

 #### Passing data in template properties

-An alternative method of passing data to the template is to add public properties to the template class in a partial class definition.
+An alternative way of passing data to the template is to add public properties to the template class in a partial class definition.
 Your application can set the properties before invoking `TransformText()`.

 You can also add fields to your template class in a partial definition.
-This would enable you to pass data between successive executions of the template.
+This enables you to pass data between successive executions of the template.

 ### Use partial classes for code

 Many developers prefer to avoid writing large bodies of code in templates.
-Instead, define methods in a partial class that has the same name as the template file.
+Instead, you can define methods in a partial class that has the same name as the template file.
 Call those methods from the template.
-In this way, the template shows you more clearly what the target output string will look like.
+In this way, the template shows more clearly what the target output string will look like.
 Discussions about the appearance of the result can be separated from the logic of creating the data that it displays.

 ### Assemblies and references

-If you want your template code to reference a .NET or other assembly such as **System.Xml.dll**, you should add it to your project's **References** in the usual manner.
+If you want your template code to reference a .NET or other assembly such as **System.Xml.dll**, add it to your project's **References** in the usual manner.

 If you want to import a namespace in the same way as a `using` statement, you can do this with the `import` directive: